thefluffyshadow/code-diva/README.md

 All test programs will be named "yourname_errortype".java as per guidelines that will be on the forums.

 ## Other Notes:
-Pick 6 output of Hana's reports to show Dr. Gurka to showcase the range of what she can do.
+Pick 6 output of Diva's reports to show Dr. Gurka to showcase the range of what she can do.